ppy/osu-wiki/news/2020-04-24-spring-indoors-2020-fanart-contest-results.md

 The results have been most impressive, to say the least!
 The theme was a bit of a curve-ball for most, given that we've never really done anything like this in the past four or so years that the fanart contests have been running.

-Still, our glorious artists did not fail to deliver, and without further ado, allow me to present to you the finalists you all voted for:
+Still, our glorious artists did not fail to deliver, and without further ado, allow me to present to you the finalists you all voted for.

-*Remember, clicking the small banner will take you to a full-quality version of the artwork if you want to save it!*
+Remember, *clicking the small banner will take you to a full-quality version of the artwork if you want to save it!*

 [![](https://assets.ppy.sh/contests/92/banners/TofuMang.jpg)](https://assets.ppy.sh/contests/92/winners/TofuMang.png)